Doctors Nova Scotia acts as a united voice for the medical profession, representing all physicians in Nova Scotia.

 On behalf of the province’s doctors, Doctors Nova Scotia works with all partners in health-care delivery to ensure the province is positioned to recruit and retain talented and skilled doctors, introduce new and innovative ways to deliver health care and to continuously look for ways to improve patient care and access to health care.

 The association is also passionate about improving patient care and helping Nova Scotians live healthy and active lives.

-Dr. Vohra will serve as President until June 2, 2018, when he will be replaced by Dr. Tim Holland.
+Dr. Johnson will serve as President until June 4, 2022, when she will be replaced by Dr. Leisha Hawker.
 A new President is installed each year at the association’s annual conference.